Universities Attending the UK University Fair

-The School of Oriental and African Studies (SOAS) is a constituent of the University of London specialising in the arts, humanities, languages, cultures, law and social sciences concerning Asia, Africa, the Near East and the Middle East.
-It was founded in 1916 and currently has over 5,000 students enrolled from over 130 countries.
-It is notable for having not only a roughly equal number of undergraduates and postgraduates, but also one of the highest proportions of international students in the world, currently at over 50%.
+SOAS (School of Oriental and African Studies) is a constituent of the University of London specialising in the arts, humanities, languages, cultures, law and social sciences concerning Asia, Africa, the Near East and the Middle East.
+It was founded in 1916 and currently has just over 6,000 students enrolled from over 130 countries.
+It is notable for having not only a roughly equal number of undergraduates and postgraduates, but also one of the highest proportions of international students in the world.

 About University of Southampton

 The University of Southampton is situated in the city of Southampton, on the south coast of England.
-It is a founding member of the Russell Group and Worldwide Universities Network, and currently has around 24,000 students enrolled, of which 2,000 are international from more than 100 different countries.
-Southampton is ranked in the top 1% of global universities.
+It is a founding member of the Russell Group and Worldwide Universities Network, and currently has around 23,000 students enrolled, of which 2,000 are international from more than 100 different countries.

 The University is known for being research-intensive and has the only Engineering faculty in the UK to receive the highest rating (5*) across all disciplines in the latest Research Excellence Framework.
 Southampton is cited as the UK’s leading university for Engineering.